 These metrics show the maturation and growth of the Chemical Facility Anti-Terrorism Standards (CFATS) program (6 CFR Part 27).
 Metrics under “Since Inception” include facilities that were tiered when the activity occurred, but were subsequently determined to no longer be high-risk.
 Typical reasons for a change in high-risk status includes removal of chemicals of interest (COI), reduction of the quantity of COI onsite, replacement of the COI with a lower concentration COI, and/or facility sale or closure.

 Note: This regulatory program is cyclical in nature, meaning activities such as Compliance Inspections (CIs) are recurring.
 CISA began conducting recurring CIs in March 2017.

-To date, CISA has received more than 93,000 Top-Screen submissions from more than 41,000 unique facilities.
-Of these, CFATS currently covers 3,316 facilities.
+To date, CISA has received more than 94,000 Top-Screen submissions from more than 42,000 unique facilities.
+Of these, CFATS currently covers 3,318 facilities.
 These high-risk facilities are divided into four tiers, with Tier 1 facilities posing the highest security risk.
 Learn more about the CFATS Process.

 * If an activity is canceled, it will be removed from the system.
 This may lead to a small change in the monthly numbers.